bryanbibat/html5shootemupinanafternoon/manuscript/appendix.md

     ![](images/codio_edit.png)

-4. Click the "> Project Index (static)" button/link at the header to open your game in a new tab.
+4. Click the "Project Index (static)" button/link at the header to open your game in a new tab.
 You can also access your game by opening the URL shown in another browser tab or window.

     ![](images/codio_preview.png)